kptdev/kpt/site/reference/live/preview/README.md

 ### Synopsis
 <!--mdtogo:Long-->
 ```
-kpt live preview [DIR|-] [flags]
+kpt live preview [PKG_PATH|-] [flags]
 ```

 #### Args

 ```
-DIRECTORY:
+PKG_PATH|-:
+  Path to the local package for which a preview of the operations of apply
-  Path to a directory containing KRM resources and a Kptfile with inventory
+  or destroy should be displayed.
+It must contain a Kptfile with inventory
   information.
-The path can be relative or absolute.
-If using '-' instead of
+Defaults to the current working directory.
-  the path to a directory, kpt will read resources from stdin.
+  Using '-' as the package path will cause kpt to read resources from stdin.
 ```

 #### Flags